 NOTE: If you possess a Hazmat Endorsement, it will expire on the Threat Assessment Date which is a maximum of 5 years.
 The fee is \$20. \After Feb.
-7, 2022, applicants must complete Entry-Level Driver Training (ELDT) before scheduling a roadtest.
+7, 2022, applicants must complete ELDT before taking a road skills test or the Hazmat endorsement knowledge exam.